Inside: Do your kids need more protein? Veggies? Fruit? Here’s how to use a snack plate to serve those foods in a fun way.

-Have you met the Snack Platter?
+Have you met the Snack Plate?
 If you haven’t, it’s your new best friend–and secret weapon for encouraging healthy snacking.

 Because sometimes, it’s all about presentation.

-Snack Platter #1: If you think your kids need more veggies…
+Kids Snack Plate #1: If you think your kid needs more veggies…

 - Just cutting veggies in interesting ways can spark interest.
 Slice orange peppers into big rings (feel free to call them “Pepper Flowers”).